openshift/installer/docs/user/openstack/README.md

 Availability Zone, and set the Availability Zone in the `availabilityZone` property of the MachineSet.

-> **NOTE:**
+> **Note**
 > When deploying with `Kuryr` there is an Octavia API loadbalancer VM that will not fulfill the Availability Zones restrictions due to Octavia lack of support for it.
-In addition, if Octavia only has the amphora provider instead of also the OVN-Octavia provider, all the OpenShift services will be backed up by Octavia Load Balancer VMs which will not fulfill the Availability Zone restrictions either.
+> In addition, if Octavia only has the amphora provider instead of also the OVN-Octavia provider,
+> all the OpenShift services will be backed up by Octavia Load Balancer VMs which will not fulfill the Availability Zone restrictions either.

 [server-group-docs]: https://docs.openstack.org/api-ref/compute/?expanded=create-server-group-detail#create-server-group